Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 	- Server exceptions and dependency failures
 	- Avg processor / CPU utilization
 	- Average available memory.

+### Table Storage Monitoring

+During the deployment of data migration tool , the table storage [chunk and export table] linked to Function App is used to store and monitoring the data migration from Azure API for FHIR to Azure Health Data Service FHIR service.
+This table gives the overview and details of each export-import runs.

+There are two table storage created during deployment.

+1. Chunk:
+	- It store the how many run have been done or started for the migration.
+	- It store the datetime value in since column.
+It indicate from which time the data should be exported from next run.
+This value is since in export URL for next export-import run.

+2. Export:
+	- This contain each export-import details.
+	- It capture the time take for each export and import.
+	- It capture the status of export and import.
+	- The export-import content location is capture which can be used to get the extact error occured during export-import by fetching the details through URL.

+## Troubleshooting

+1. Azure API for FHIR.
+	-  Please see the [troubleshooting section](https://learn.microsoft.com/azure/healthcare-apis/fhir/export-data#troubleshoot) to handle issues on exporting the data.
+2. Azure Health Data Services FHIR service.
+	-  Please see the [troubleshooting section](https://learn.microsoft.com/azure/healthcare-apis/fhir/import-data#troubleshooting) to handle issues on importing the data.
+3. To troubleshoot the error or failure of export-import.
+Please check the export table storage created during deployment process linked to Azure function app.
+	- It contain the details for each export-import error status.
+	- To get the complete error fetch the content location URL and query the url to get the complete failure details of export/import.

 ## Data Movement Verification